fabric8io/docker-maven-plugin/doc/manual/docker-start.md

 If you wish to link to existing containers not managed by the plugin, you may do so by specifying the container name obtained via `docker ps` in the configuration.

+Please note that the link behaviour also depends on the network mode selected.
+Links as described are referred to by Docker as *legacy links* and might vanish in the future.
+For custom networks no environments variables are set and links create merely network aliases for the linked container.

+For a more detailed documentation for the new link handling please refer to the [Docker network documentation](https://docs.docker.com/engine/userguide/networking/work-with-networks/#linking-containers-in-user-defined-networks)

 ##### Volume binding